Whether in the classroom or other interactions, both in-person and remote, students, faculty, and staff are advised to keep the following in mind.

 Public Safety at 718.636.3540, after hours

 As a final note, we caution against potentially stigmatizing international students from China.
 The risk of Coronavirus is not bound by race or nationality.
 We encourage the Pratt community to read the CDC anti-stigma guidelines for facts about this illness.
-If students experience or witness incidents of bias or harassment, please contact Student Affairs for assistance at firstname.lastname@example.org or 718.636.3639.
+If anyone in our community has experienced or witnessed any incident of bias, discrimination, or harassment, please report it to the Bias Education Response Task Force using the Bias Incident Report Form.